dart-lang/site-www/src/web/js-interop.md

 likely not prevent the need to refactor again once [Dart 3][] lands, as the features are still in development.
-However, the features available for preview are much closer to future JS interop than any pattern supported today, so there are a few reasons to try them out now:
+However, the features available for preview are much closer to future JS interop than any pattern supported today.
+So, there are a few reasons to try them out now:

+* New JS interop developers can learn and build with future JS interop so they won't have to unlearn obsolete patterns in a few months.
+* Existing JS interop developers eager to experiment with the latest features in JS interop or with `dart2wasm` when it becomes available.
 * Potentially ease transition of existing JS interop code once migration becomes necessary.
-* Existing JS interop developers eager to prepare their code for Dart 3.
-* Existing JS interop developers eager to integrate with `dart2wasm`.
-* New JS interop developers learning future JS interop so they won't have to unlearn obsolete patterns in a few months.

 The following sections are the set of features expected to work across compilers for JS interop.